Lingering showers today, drying out tonight

 TODAY:

-It is quite the foggy start to the day with reduced visibility across the area.
-Clouds are also starting our day ahead of some stray showers this afternoon and evening.
+Clouds are starting our day ahead of some stray showers this afternoon and evening.
 Our warming trend continues today as well.

 TONIGHT: